kgotsosm/kgotsosm/README.md

 ### Current Focus

-I'm currently diving deep into **AWS**.
-My goal is to master the entire data lifecycle within AWS.
+I'm currently diving deep into cloud computing on **AWS** and **Azure**.
+My goal is to master the entire data lifecycle within cloud computing.
 I believe that cloud computing is the future of data management and scalability, and I’m dedicated to becoming an expert in this domain.

 ### Let's Connect!